-The Office of Naval Research (ONR) Ocean Acoustics program supports basic research which addresses fundamental understandings of the physics relating to underwater sound.
-Areas of interest include the generation, propagation, and scattering of narrowband and broadband acoustic (and elastic) waves in the temporally and spatially varying ocean environment.
-Research that uses acoustics solely as a tool to study other environmental processes or that addresses an applied problem should be proposed to the appropriate directed programs (e.g., Physical Oceanography, Arctic and Global Prediction, Littoral Geosciences and Optics, and Ocean Engineering & Marine Systems).
+The Ocean Acoustics program supports basic research that addresses fundamental understandings of the physics relating to underwater sound.
+Areas of interest include the generation, propagation, and scattering of narrow- and broadband acoustic (and elastic) waves in the temporally and spatially varying ocean environment.
+Research that uses acoustics solely as a tool to study other environmental processes or that addresses an applied problem should be proposed to the appropriate directed programs (e.g., Physical Oceanography, Arctic and Global Prediction, Littoral Geosciences and Optics, and Ocean Engineering and Marine Systems).
 ONR may jointly support such efforts when a better understanding of the relevant acoustical propagation and scattering mechanisms are central to the research.
 In this case, the investigator could also seek coordination of support from the other program.

 - Arctic Acoustics: The primary goal here is to understand the effects of changing Arctic conditions on acoustic propagation and ambient noise, particularly in under-ice environments.
 The thinning ice in the Arctic may result in reduced transmission loss compared to that observed during earlier investigations.

 In addition to the investments under these thrusts, we continue to maintain more modest investments in research related to acoustic communications, particularly focusing on understanding and exploiting channel capacity.

 - Shallow-water scattering mechanisms related to reverberation and clutter; seabed acoustic measurements supporting geoacoustic inversion; acoustic propagation through internal waves and coastal ocean processes and the development of unified ocean/seabed/acoustic models, including scattering from rough surfaces, biologics, and bubbles; and penetration/propagation within the porous seafloor.